ddekany/jbosstools-freemarker/README.md

-If you are looking at the fork of user ddekany, then the last released version should be [on the Eclipse Marketplace here](https://marketplace.eclipse.org/content/freemarker-ide), and also on [the Eclipse update site on Bintray](https://dl.bintray.com/freemarker/freemarker-ide/).
-If Bintray is unavailable, the plugin can be downloaded from the [Github release page](https://github.com/ddekany/jbosstools-freemarker/releases).
+If you are looking at the fork of user ddekany, then the last released version should be [on the Eclipse Marketplace here](https://marketplace.eclipse.org/content/freemarker-ide), or directly from [the update site](https://ddekany.github.io/jbosstools-freemarker/updates/).
+If these are unavailable for some reason, the plugin can be downloaded from the [Github release page](https://github.com/ddekany/jbosstools-freemarker/releases).

 ## Building